 Nature and landscape

-Extensive natural spaces are also to be found within the airport’s perimeter.
+Extensive natural spaces are also to be found on the airport’s grounds.
 Flughafen Zürich AG bears a great responsibility for protecting and preserving the ecological value of these areas as a habitat for animals and plants.

 Prevention of bird strikes